pact-foundation/docs.pact.io/website/blog/2024-12-19-pact-2024-end-of-year-wrapup.md

 To try and counter some of the concerns around the decision-making process, we felt a RFC (Request for comments) process would be beneficial to allow for a record of proposed changes and decisions, and provide a central place to users, contributors and maintainers to go.

-You can read about the accepted process [here](https://github.com/pact-foundation/roadmap/blob/master/rfc/0000-rfc-process.md)
+- You can read about the accepted process [here](https://github.com/pact-foundation/roadmap/blob/master/rfc/0000-rfc-process.md)

-You can get involved via GitHub, but we also catch once every two weeks.
+You can get involved via GitHub, but we also catch once every two weeks in our Maintainer meets.

-10am-10:45am UTC (11am GMT / 8pm AEST)
+- 10am-10:45am UTC (11am GMT / 8pm AEST)

 You can download a calender invite from our [repo](https://github.com/pact-foundation/roadmap?tab=readme-ov-file#-maintainer-sessions)